doctest/doctest/doc/markdown/parameterized-tests.md

     TEST_CASE_TEMPLATE_APPLY(test_id, std::tuple<float, double>);
     ```
     If you are designing an interface or concept, you can define a suite of type-parameterized tests to verify properties that any valid implementation of the interface/concept should have.
-Then, the author of each implementation can just instantiate the test suite with his type to verify that it conforms to the requirements, without having to write similar tests repeatedly.
+Then, the author of each implementation can just instantiate the test suite with their type to verify that it conforms to the requirements, without having to write similar tests repeatedly.

 A test case named ```signed integers stuff``` instantiated for type ```int``` will yield the following test case name: